 When it comes to marketing your business, it’s important to incorporate multiple tactics into your overall strategy to ensure you’re reaching consumers in the right places and in the right ways.

-And that becomes even more important when you’re trying to market your business in a down economy and may have less marketing dollars to spend.
+And that becomes even more important when you’re trying to market your business on a budget and may have less marketing dollars to spend.

 One marketing tactic that you might be overlooking is influencer marketing.
 While influencer marketing is beloved by the big brands, there are actually some great opportunities for businesses of all sizes to take advantage of, no matter what’s going on in the economy.